Human Resources Divisions:

 The Employment Unit provides oversight for recruitment which includes Executive, Fiscal, Clerical, Professional, Technical, Trade, and all other classifications not in the correctional series.
 The Employment Unit also ensures the Department's selection and hiring practices are in accordance with Departmental Policy and State Personnel Rules.
 Other duties of the Employment Unit include being responsible for announcing job vacancies, evaluating applicants, reviewing special salary requests, processing pre-employment assessments, and post-job offer testing requirements.

 The Classification and Compensation Unit is a vital function within Human Resources and Development Group that establishes new positions, while also reviewing existing positions to determine appropriate placement within the agency.
-The Classification and Compensation Unit also plays an important role in the conducting of salary surveys, analyzing compiled information, assist with departmental organizational changes, and formulating recommendations for salary adjustments in accordance with State and Federal Laws, ADOA Personnel Rules, ADOA Classification and Compensation Guidelines; and ADC department policies and procedures.
+The Classification and Compensation Unit also plays an important role in the conducting of salary surveys, analyzing compiled information, assist with departmental organizational changes, and formulating recommendations for salary adjustments in accordance with State and Federal Laws, ADOA Personnel Rules, ADOA Classification and Compensation Guidelines; and ADCRR department policies and procedures.

 Reports - Upon request, gathers, analyzes and prepares reports, charts or graphs that provide findings from various data sources.
 Conducting salary surveys and analyzing compiled information for recommendations.
 Provide professional level expertise researching issues pertaining to federal and state laws as they relate to classification and compensation.